Introduction

 If the Native MDX from the Form does not reveal any performance issues, navigate back into Kepion to the Model that contains this Form.

-Check the Form to see if removing any of the scripts improved performance.
-Click the Green checkmark in the upper left-hand corner to see the run-time of the Form.
-If performance improved, reactivate each script one at a time to isolate which one is causing the issues.
+6. If performance has improved, reactivate each script one at a time to isolate which one is causing the issues.

-Step 2.
-To investigate further, try commenting out sections of the script at a time to see if there's a particular part that's causing the issue.
+7. To investigate further, try commenting out parts of the script to see if a particular section is causing the issue.

-Instead of going back into SQL Sever Management Studio to clear the cache in between changes, navigate to the Deployment node and select the Clear query cache button.
+Tip: Instead of going back to SSMS, clear the cache in between changes by going to the Deployment node and selecting Clear query cache.

 Dimension Member Formulas